Liberal arts and sciences

 or COM 185 Public Speaking and Persuasion (3)

 Understanding Numerical Data may be taken by any student who places into College Algebra or higher or who completes Basic Math.

-Natural Science courses with a NSC prefix are open to all students.
+Natural Science courses with an NSC prefix are open to all students.
 Lab science courses may have prerequisites including a minimum math placement.
-The options are listed below.

 or *EDU 332 Social and Philosophical Issues in Education (3)